 We continue to receive questions on management with the unprecedented number of fall armyworms experienced in Nebraska this fall.
 The following is a Q/A to address the specific questions we’ve received.

 It is a busy time of year as harvest begins across the state, but this is the perfect time to collect soil samples for soybean cyst nematode while waiting in the field in a grain cart or truck as the combine fills.

 We want to make you aware of recent developments regarding the herbicide Roundup™.
 While variations on the Roundup name have been used for a variety of different herbicides marketed by Bayer (formerly Monsanto), this article discusses only the Roundup formulations that contain glyphosate as their active ingredient.

 When to send out the combine represents a critical decision every producer across the nation faces.
-At first glance, there seems to be a simple answer: “whenever the grain dries down enough, of course.”
-However, producers know the decision comes down to much more than just moisture.
+At first glance, the simple answer is “whenever the grain dries down enough,” but producers know it comes down to much more than just moisture.

 Corn condition is rated 70% good to excellent and 71% mature with 13% harvested.
 Soybean condition is rated 71% good to excellent and 87% dropping leaves with 17% harvested which is near the average.
 Winter wheat planting and emergence is running near averages, while sorghum maturity and harvest are running slightly above average.

 Fall armyworm caterpillars do most of their feeding in the last stage.
 If you are not watching fields on a regular basis, you may not notice damage or armyworms until they are large and doing significant damage.